Rd-Feng/simple_shell/README.md

 ## Goals of this project
 At the end of this project, we are expected to be able to explain to anyone, without the help of Google:
-* Ken Thompson designed and implemented the original Unix operating system..
+* That Ken Thompson designed and implemented the original Unix operating system..
 * And wrote the first version of the UNIX shell...
 * And invented the B programming language (the direct predecessor to the C programming language)
 * Who is Ken Thompson? ^^^